 One of our regulars held his wedding meal here in 1934 and the receipt is framed on the wall as you enter on the left - 12 meat teas were £4, 10 shillings!

-The photograph on the right is of a previous landlord of the Scotsman's - Albert Sunderland.
+This photograph is of a previous landlord of the Scotsman's - Albert Sunderland.
 His daughter Dorothy was even born here and used to work behind the bar!